galaxyproject/admin-training/advanced/001-ansible/ex2-galaxy-ansible.md

 ## Section 1 - The tutorial script source files.

+**The first thing we need to do is stop the old Galaxy server!**

+* Go to the /home/galaxyguest/galaxy directory and `sh ./run.sh --stop-daemon`

 Go to somewhere sensible on either your local machine or on your Galaxy server (/home/<your_username> would be sensible..)

 * Grab the following with wget or curl etc and then untar it.